-The foundation for teaching and learning within the Sartell-St. Stephen School District is rooted in our mission “to develop well-rounded citizens capable of becoming successful and contributing members to society by providing outstanding instruction in a caring and supportive environment where excellence is the expected outcome of all learners.”
+The foundation for teaching and learning within the Sartell-St. Stephen School District is rooted in our mission “to develop well-rounded citizens capable of becoming successful and contributing members of society by providing outstanding instruction in a caring and supportive environment where excellence is the expected outcome for all learners.”

 Implementing a rigorous and comprehensive curriculum involves planning, teaching, assessment and data analysis.
 Sartell-St. Stephen Schools prides itself on curriculum that is developed and refined on a continuous cycle.
 Elementary and Secondary Content Area Specialists, under the leadership of Building Principals and the Assistant Superintendent, guide staff in an on-going process of aligning curriculum, instruction, and assessment to Minnesota State and National Standards.

 Preparing students for the future means building a 21st Century skill set that is integrated across all learning areas.